 Climate Careers

-If you’ve read the Solutions side of this site, you know that we have most of the climate solutions we need, and that engineers and scientists are working hard to fill in the remaining pieces of the puzzle, so that those pieces will be there when we need them.
+We recommend that you start on the solutions side of this site.
+If you’ve read that already, you know that we have most of the climate solutions we need, and that engineers and scientists are working hard to fill in the remaining pieces of the puzzle.
 But having climate solutions is one thing; implementing them, at the scale and speed necessary, is another.
 To do that, we need more than engineers and scientists (and farmers on land and ocean).
 We need vast numbers of people, in a wide range of careers, to make it happen.

 To get an idea of just how many kinds of people we need in order to implement climate solutions, think about the humble, air-source heat pump.

 Heat pumps are already a mature climate solution; they’re ready now.
 They can heat buildings in cold climates in the depths of winter and cool the same buildings in summer.
-They’re three to four times more efficient than the best gas furnace, so they use much less energy and save money for the vast majority of building owners.
+They’re three to four times more efficient than the best gas furnace, so they use much less energy and save money for most building owners.
 When you’re no longer combusting fossil fuels in your basement, you don’t have to worry about carbon monoxide poisoning, or remembering to order oil or propane, or the small but real chance of a methane gas explosion.
 And of course, because heat pumps run on electricity, which can be generated by renewables, they don’t pump carbon into the atmosphere.
 But while heat-pumps are clear wins for homeowners, commercial building-owners, and the planet, there are many barriers slowing down their adoption – from high up-front costs, to contractors who are not familiar with them, to local building codes and utility incentives that discourage them – and so they are not being installed nearly fast enough to eliminate emissions from heating in America by 2050.
-(We’ll discuss some of the obstacles they face under Public Policy.)
+(We discuss some of the obstacles they face on the page on Politics and Policy.)

 Donnel Baird.
 Credit: Reuters